 - If you remain in debt on a credit card, it can get very expensive.

-- Unless you have a good credit history you’re unlikely to get a large credit limit when a card is first issued.
+- Unless you have a good credit score you’re unlikely to get a large credit limit when a card is first issued.

 Business Credit Cards might be a good option if…

-- You need some short term working capital and are in a position to repay the cash spent on the credit card quickly.
+- Your restaurant needs short term working capital and you are in a position to repay the cash spent on the credit card quickly.

 - The working capital needs are relatively modest.

-The government has set aside some money for businesses to access cheap capital; loans are available from £500 to £25,000, with annual interest a modest 6 %.
+Governments often provide easy access to small business loans.
+In the UK loans are available from £500 to £25,000, with annual interest a modest 6 %.

-The idea of these loans is to stimulate the economy by motivating people to start businesses.
+The idea of these loans is to stimulate the economy by motivating people to start companies.
 The loans come with mentoring, and there are no early repayment penalties.

 There are a number of providers of these loans on behalf of the government, one example is a provider called Street Loans, and you can read more about how to process loans here.